LLNL/lbann/docs/BuildingLBANN.md

         source loads
         unset LIBRARY_PATH

-++ Note that the environments provided here have a set of external packages and compilers that are installed on an LLNL LC CZ sytem.
+  + Note that the environments provided here have a set of external packages and compilers that are installed on an LLNL LC CZ sytem.
     Please update these for your system environment.
 Alternatively, you can create baseline versions of the user-level spack configuation files and remove the externals and compilers from the spack.yaml file.
 See [here](spack_environment.md) for details.

-++ Note that the spack module files set the LIBRARY_PATH environment variable.
+  + Note that the spack module files set the LIBRARY_PATH environment variable.
 This behavior allows autotools based builds to pickup the correct libraries, but interferes with the way that CMake sets up RPATHs.
 To correctly establish the RPATH please unset the variable as noted above, or you can explicity pass the RPATH fields to CMake using a command such as:

          cmake -DCMAKE_INSTALL_RPATH=$(sed 's/:/;/g' <<< "${LIBRARY_PATH}") -DCMAKE_BUILD_RPATH=$(sed 's/:/;/g' <<< "${LIBRARY_PATH}") ...

-+ Build locally from source.
++ Build LBANN locally from source and build Hydrogen and Aluminum using the superbuild.
 See below for a list and descriptions of all CMake flags known to LBANN's build system.
 An example build might be: